All About Us.. Sort Of

 🎉 Enjoy! 🎉

-Ok look, in our defense, we didn’t actually start building this for other people.
-The primary motivation was your classic “scratching your own itch” situation.
+Ok look, in our defense, we didn’t actually start building this for other people at first.
+The primary motivation for Interviewerr was a classic “scratch your own itch” situation.

-So we set out to build something that might help some people do things a little easier, and a little better.
+We set out to build something that might help people do things a little easier, a little faster, and with a lot less hassle.

-These themes are now our mission and vision statements for the organisation, which I’ll share with you here (and no, the wording of these is not perfect, but it’s a start!)...
+These themes are now our mission and vision statements for the 'organisation' (a loosely held term by this rag tag group of wannabes), which I’ll share with you here (and no, the wording of these is not perfect, but it’s a start!)...

 🎯 Our Mission...

-Is to build tools that improve the use and attribution of conversations after the fact.
+Is to build tools that improve the use of and reference to conversations after they've happened.

 🔭 Our Vision...

-- Is to empower researchers to focus on the extraction of quality insights instead of the interview process.
+- Is to empower people collecting or working with qualitative data to focus on the extraction of quality insights instead of the interview process.

-- Is to standardise 'a' process for acquiring and managing interview data
+- Is to standardise 'a' process for users of our tool in how they collect and manage interview (or other qualitative) data

-- Is to enable qualitative data to be used and perceived in equal terms of value with quantitative data
+- Is to enable qualitative data to be used and understood for it's importance in complex discovery and decision making

 - Is to reduce the repetitive manual tasks required in using interview content (for research or otherwise)